theshapeofcollege/theshapeofcollege.github.io/_posts/2018-6-7-the-best-days.md

 My biggest fear upon graduation was that I would limit the best days of my life to college.
 It takes effort to wake up every day and dwell on the fact that those days will never return.
-It takes less effort to remember them for what they were; great times, and look forward to the many great times that lie ahead.
+It takes less effort to remember them for what they were&mdash;great times&mdash;and look forward to the many great times that lie ahead.
 In reality, life is comprised of stages.
 Each stage presents its own difficulties and lessons.
 College is a unique stage because the first taste of independence is always the sweetest.
 To this day, I truly